-DoorDash and UberEats are popular food delivery services with very similar models.
-In cities with both options, it can be hard to know which to choose.
+DoorDash and UberEats are popular food delivery services with very similar models: order food from your favorite local restaurants, punch in your credit card, and wait for a delivery driver to drop off the food at your door.
+In cities with both options, it can be hard to know which delivery service is worth it.

-This post will help you find the right company for your situation, by pointing out some key differences like which service delivers alcohol and which partners with high profile restaurants like the Cheesecake Factory, IHOP, McDonald’s, Wendy’s, Taco Bell, and more.
+This post will help you find the right delivery company for your situation, by pointing out some key differences like which service delivers alcohol and which partners with high profile restaurants like the Cheesecake Factory, IHOP, McDonald’s, Wendy’s, Taco Bell, and various other fast-food restaurants.

 DoorDash vs UberEats: Head-to-Head